rjashby/Mr.-Rogers/README.md

 Code: rogers(123)
 Expected Output: ["Beep!", "Boop!", "3"]

-Test: "Function should pass previous test, and change all '3's digits to the string 'Won't you be my neighbor?'"
+Test: "Function should pass previous tests, and change all '3's digits to the string 'Won't you be my neighbor?'"
 Code: rogers(123)
 Expected Output: ["Beep!", "Boop!", "Won't you be my neighbor?"]

+Test: "Function should pass previous tests, and change the '32' to the string 'Won't you be my neighbor?'"
+Code: rogers(12332)
+Expected Output: ["Beep!", "Boop!", "Won't you be my neighbor?", "Won't you be my neighbor?"]

 ## Known Bugs